Simple-XX/SimpleKernel/README_en.md

 [English](https://github.com/MRNIU/SimpleKernel/blob/TODO/README_en.md) | [中文](https://github.com/MRNIU/SimpleKernel/blob/TODO/README.md)
 # SimpleKernel

+## Key Words

+- bochs
+- multiboot2
+- grub2
+- kernel
+- Linux-like
+- Operating system
+- POSIX
+- concurrent

 ## Abstract

 SimpleKernel, a simple kernel for learning.
 Contains the basic functionality of an operating system

 Kernels with different levels of completion are available, and you can start from where you like.

-Languages:

-- x86 Assembly
-- C
-- C++
-- Shell
-- make

 ## Environment